Menstrual suppression: Others

 Gonadotropin-releasing hormone (GnRH) modulators, including both GnRH agonists and GnRH antagonists, are associated with amenorrhea, and have been used to induce therapeutic amenorrhea.
 Among oncologists caring for adolescents with cancer, GnRH modulators were the most commonly recommended treatment for menstrual suppression to prevent or treat heavy bleeding during therapy.

 The hormonal agent danazol (Danocrine) was once used for the treatment of endometriosis, and was associated with amenorrhea, but its use was limited by androgenic side effects such as the potential for permanent lowering of the voice or hair growth.
-Because these side effects may be desired in transgender men and non-binary transmasculine people, there has been some consideration of this option for menstrual population in this group of individuals.
+As these side effects may be desired in transgender men and non-binary transmasculine people, there has been some consideration of this option for menstrual population in this group of individuals.

 Testosterone and its esters are effective as a form of menstrual suppression and help to suppress menstruation in transgender men and non-binary transmasculine people.
 Testosterone is not used in cisgender women due to its masculinizing effects at required doses.
 Other anabolic–androgenic steroids, such as nandrolone and oxandrolone, may also produce menstrual suppression at sufficiently high doses.